 ACEND can be contacted at:

 Whether you live halfway across the world or have a busy career, we make this program work for you.
-You can earn the MAG degree online, through our robust digital course platform.
+You can earn the MSNHL degree online, through our robust digital course platform.

 All your classes are streamed online, allowing you to interact with your classmates and professors in real-time.
 Learn more about our online education program.